eelcovv/LatLonCalc/README.rst

 -----------
 Usage Notes
 -----------
-Usage of *LatLon* is primarily through the class *LatLon*, which is designed to hold a single pair of *Latitude* and *Longitude* objects.
+Usage of *LatLonCalc* is primarily through the class *LatLon*, which is designed to hold a single pair of *Latitude* and *Longitude* objects.
 Strings can be converted to *LatLon* objects using the method *string2latlon*, and to *Latitude* or *Longitude* objects using *string2geocoord*.
 Alternatively, a LatLon object can be constructed by subtracting two *LatLon* objects, or adding or subtracting a *Latlon* object and a *GeoVector* object.

 Latitude or Longitude Construction
 ==================================
 Latitude of longitude construction is through the classes *Latitude* and *Longitude*, respectively.
 You can pass a latitude or longitude coordinate in any combination of decimal degrees, degrees and minutes, or degrees minutes and seconds.
 Alternatively, you can pass a formatted string using the function *string2geocoord* for a string containing a single latitude or longitude, or *string2latlon* for a pair of strings representing the latitude and longitude.

 String formatting:
 ==================
 *string2latlon* and *string2geocoord* both take a *formatter* string which is loosely modeled on the *format* keyword used in *datetime's* *strftime* function.
 Indicator characters (e.g. *H* or *D*) are placed between a specific separator character (*%*) to specify the way in which a coordinate string is formatted.
 Possible values are as follows:

           *H* is a hemisphere identifier (e.g. N, S, E or W)